ParallelMaths/parallel/pages/2-good-will-hunting.md

 First, don’t panic!
 Don’t be scared by the scary words.
 It is not as terrifying as it sounds.
 Let me translate what it means into terms that you will understand.

-In maths, trees are dots connected by lines, but the lines cannot form loops.
+In maths, trees are dots connected by lines, but in this case the lines cannot form loops.
 Also, the question requires that a tree is not allowed to have a dot connected to only two lines, because the dot could be removed and it would not look very different.

 We can show the rules as they apply to drawing trees with 5 dots.